aistairc/aaic-workload/README.md

 You can directly download files by HTTPS from the datasets page.

+## Examples

+You can find example machine learning models that use AAIC workload in `models` directory.

 ## Usage and Acknowledgment

 AAIC workload is copyrighted by AIST, National Institute of Advanced Industrial